 Far from all who use crypto are bad for business and that’s why economy regulators are hesitant to create a new policy on cryptocurrencies.
 They are concerned with how regulating the market will affect the rest of the world.
 The regulators are also concerned about financial stability because crypto is linked to so many assets that are entwined with consumer protection laws in several states.

 For individuals that use coins regulated by central banks, their investments would be safe from the ban.
 At Crypto lists, you can check out some of the better stablecoins, but there are also quite a few that’s not very trustworthy.
-Our own favourite is USDC, but that is only if you are prepared to accept a USD related stablecoin, which might be risky in the coming years since the valuation of the USD is still rather high.
+Our own favorite is USDC, but that is only if you are prepared to accept a USD related stablecoin, which might be risky in the coming years since the valuation of the USD is still rather high.